History of the Jews in the Czech lands: Today

-There are ten small Jewish communities around the country (seven in Bohemia and three in Moravia), the largest one being in Prague, where close to 90% of all Czech Jews live.
+There are ten smaller Jewish communities around the country (seven in Bohemia, two in Moravia and two in Silesia.
+The largest one being in Prague, where close to 90% of all Czech Jews live.
 The umbrella organisation for Jewish communities and organisations in the country is the Federation of Jewish Communities (Federace židovských obcí, FŽO).
-Services are regularly held in Prague, Brno, Olomouc, Teplice, Liberec, Plzeň, Karlovy Vary, and irregularly in some other cities.
+Services are regularly held in Prague, Brno, Olomouc, Plzeň, Teplice, Liberec, Karlovy Vary, Děčín and Krnov and irregularly in some other cities, for example Ostrava, Úštěk, Ústí nad Labem or Mikulov.

+There are several kosher restaurants in Prague, and since 2014, the only kosher hotel in Central Europe.